-Before starting the Ph.D. program at Michigan, I taught courses in international law and federal courts at Georgetown University Law Center and the University of Virginia School of Law.
+Before coming to the Law School, I taught courses in international law and federal courts at Georgetown University Law Center and the University of Virginia School of Law.
 During the summer of 2012, I served as a visiting scholar at the University of Oxford.

 I’ve served as a federal judicial clerk for judges on the U.S. Court of Appeals for the Ninth Circuit, the U.S. District Court, and the U.S. Court of Federal Claims.
 I was also formerly a government enforcement litigation associate with the international law firm Skadden, Arps in Washington, DC, where I handled cases involving the World Bank, international corrupt practices investigations, and the constitutionality of pending federal and state legislation.
 I received a J.D. from Northwestern University School of Law, and an LL.M. (focus in international law) from Georgetown University Law Center.